ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 ### Equipment Room

+Usually equipment room is not detectable by domain controller.
+Sometimes people don't even manage equipment room though domain controller but from Operators' owned OSS, so equipment room could be optional when implementing this data model.

+Another scenatio is when racks are not located in equipment room, one possiblity is that the domain controller provides a "default" equipment room that contains all these racks.

 Note: add some more attributes about equipment room in the future.

 ### Rack

+Usually rack is not able to be detectable by domain controller automatically neither.
+Most of the information shall be input by the users manually.
+So racks can be optional too when implementing this data model.

 Besides the common attributes mentioned in above section, rack could have some specific attributes, such as appearance-related attributes and electricity-related attributes.
 The height, depth and width are described by the figure below (please consider that the door of the rack is facing the user):